FALL 2024

 Director (2019-2021)

 My name is Kathy White, RPR, RMR, CRR.
-I am a WCRA Director.
-I attended the Madison Business College from 1986-1988 and had Rachel Baker as an instructor.
-I live in Potosi and I am an official steno reporter for the Hon.
-Robert P. VanDeHey at the Grant County Courthouse in Lancaster.
-He is one of the best!
-I have been a reporter for 34 years, and in June I will have completed 30 years with the State of Wisconsin.
-In my spare time I enjoy traveling, boating, snowmobiling, reading, crocheting, sewing, and making costumes for the high school musicals.
+I am a WCRA Director, and I am also on the student scholarship raffle committee.
+I attended the Madison Business College from 1986-1988.
+I live in Potosi, WI, and I am an Official Stenographic Court Reporter for the Hon.
+Lisa A. Riniker at the Grant County Courthouse in Lancaster, WI.
+I am so lucky to have yet another amazing boss.
+I have been a reporter for 36 years.
+In my spare time I enjoy traveling, boating, snowmobiling, reading, crocheting, sewing.

 Director: Jodie Carrico (2023-2025)